Bone Broth (it's not just a trend)

-You should always listen to your grandma (maybe great-grandma for some of you), because science just proved her right, broth HEALS.
+You should always listen to your grandma (maybe great-grandma for some of you) because science just proved her right, broth HEALS the body.
 Essentially “broth” is just a liquid made from the good stuff (minerals, vitamins, collagen, protein, etc) released from boiling bones.
 I would classify it as the ULTIMATE SUPERFOOD, and no its not just a trend, broth has been traditionally used since ancient times in many cultures.

 Whether you are treating an ailment or you just want to add some nutrient dense flavors into your cooking, if you aren’t already making BROTH, let me explain why you should.

 Why you NEED to incorporate it into your daily life:

 It tastes bomb.
 Drink it alone, for soups, in stir fry’s, did I say alone?

 It reduces joint pain and inflammation by utilizing glucosamine, chondroitin, hyaluronic acid, and other compounds from the broken down from the cartilage.

 Promotes healthy hair and nail growth, thanks to the gelatin in the broth.

 It inhibits infection caused by colds and flu because of our friends the anti-inflammatory amino acids.